 ‘I’ve seen things you people wouldn’t believe.
 Attack ships on fire off the shoulder of Orion.
 I watched C-beams glitter in the dark near the Tanhauser Gate.
 All those moments will be lost in time like tears in rain.’

-To live in fear is to live in the moment.
-To live in fear is to live for the moment.
+To live in fear is to live in the moment – is to live for the moment.
 Roy’s brief existence has been experienced with the heightened senses of an animal acting on instinct and fighting for survival.
-His struggle for life and liberty has taught him to appreciate every moment, that the past must first be lived if it is to be remembered, that it is not futile to hunger for sensations and gather experiences even if perception is imperfect and even if the memories will disintegrate with time.
+His struggle for life and liberty has taught him to appreciate every instant, that the past must first be lived if it is to be remembered, that it is not futile to hunger for sensations and gather experiences even if perception is imperfect and even if the memories will disintegrate with time.
 What is important is not to have seen the truth but to have seen.
 Deckard absorbs the revelation, exhausted and in shock as he watches Roy die serenely in front of him.
 The lesson is restated explicitly by Gaff when he arrives at the scene to congratulate Deckard.

 ‘It’s a shame she won’t live,’ he says of Rachael,